-When you buy the lease you do not buy the flat itself, you just buy a lease for a period of time not more than 125 years which gives you the right to live in the property for an agreed period of time.
+When you buy the lease you don't buy the flat itself, you just buy a lease for a period of time not more than 125 years which gives you the right to live in the property for an agreed period of time.

 Your lease will contain details of the property including a map showing your home, the block it is in, the estate where the block is located and any garden, shed or garage included in the sale.

-The estate in the lease is your boundaries of responsibility and you will be expected to pay a proportion of all works carried out to the estate set out in the lease.
+The estate in the lease is your boundaries of responsibility and you will be expected to pay a proportion of all works carried out to the estate, as set out in the lease.

-If you are a Leaseholder and break the terms of your lease, you could risk losing your home.
+If you're a Leaseholder and break the terms of your lease, you could risk losing your home.